Dicridon/FastStore/README.md

 Perhaps I will need a simple object system to support recovery

-Remember to test a B+ Tree on NMV and RDMA.
+Remember to test a B+ Tree on NVM and RDMA.
 Find out which one will be exhausted, CPU or NIC?

+Can't believe this mess is working and working correctly

 ## Compilation
 Compiling this project can be a little annoying due to external dependencies.
 Make sure `libpmem`, `libnuma`, `libibverbs` are installed (Linux package manager `apt` or `yum` would be sufficient).